 mature during this time.

-On day 14 of a woman’s menstrual cycle, the mature egg is released
+or day 14 for women on a standard, 28-day cycle), the mature egg is released in

-in a process known as ovulation.
-After the egg is released, the ovaries make
+a process known as ovulation.
+After the egg is released, the ovaries make more

 estrogen and progesterone decrease, leading the body to shed the lining of the

 As a woman approaches menopause, her ovaries produce less estrogen,

 which can cause irregular periods.
 The term “menopause” is defined as a woman’s